Shabbir-Anjum/ServiceChain/README.md

 4. **Worker** submits a **photo proof** → AI pre-checks → *"awaiting client approval."*
 5. **Client** approves on the dashboard → **payment released** + **proof recorded on-chain**.

-(Full script: [presentation/DEMO-SCRIPT.md](presentation/DEMO-SCRIPT.md) · Pitch deck: [presentation/PITCH-DECK.md](presentation/PITCH-DECK.md))

 ---

 ## 🔑 Test accounts

-> Pre-seeded so judges can log in instantly.
+> Pre-seeded so you can log in instantly.
 All verified working.

 ### Admin & Client